 Welcome!

-Like many people I work with, I am an experiential learner; so I invite my clients to develop their own curiosity around their experiences in treatment; developing their senses and vocabulary within their bodies, evolving their capacity to relax and tune into themselves at rest and through movement.
+Like many people I work with, I am an experiential learner; so I invite my clients to develop their own curiosity around their experience in treatment; develop their senses and vocabulary within their bodies, and evolve their capacity to relax and tune into themselves.

 I began my working life teaching elementary art and ESL in Cambodia at a bi-lingual school.
 This developed a foundation of curiosity for nurturing and facilitating creative development in a hands-on way with diverse groups of people.
 I’ve worked in early education and childcare as a classroom assistant, reading aide, nursery teacher, and nanny to kiddos age 3 months-17.
 That curiosity and nurturing energy flowed into studying massage therapy, communication, ethics, writing and creating more visual art.

-My upbringing and personal healing journey drew me to many of the styles of bodywork I now practice, and gave me some of the language and tools I now delight to share with others.
+My cross cultural upbringing and personal healing journey drew me to many of the styles of bodywork I now practice, and gave me some of the language and tools I share with others.

 My LMT career began at Watershed Wellness, an interdisciplinary Chinese medicine clinic in Portland, OR in 2015.
 I launched my first private practice in 2018 at Lake Oswego Adult Community Center with a focus in bodywork for caregivers and aging bodies, while completing a supervised externship for Trauma Touch Therapy.
 During this time I worked at the OSM Professional Clinic, supporting newly licensed Massage Therapists and developing my skills with a diverse group of clients.